captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## JOAN:
-We just need really good “No Nukes” posters.
+We just need some really good “No Nukes” posters.

 ---

 ## MEDIUM ALISON:
-Right, okay, so something like maybe…
+Right, okay.
+So, something like maybe…

 ---

 ## JOAN:
 Oh, that’s funny.

+---

+---

 That’s really good.

 ---